-UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources Other indicator(s):Output 3.
-Enhan Palestinian nation mechanisms and community-leve capacities to add discriminatory g sociocultural non Output 3.
-Enhanced Palestinian national mechanisms and community-level capacities to address discriminatory gender and sociocultural norms - towards gender equality and prevention of gender- based violence and child marriage.
-Country has rolled out the social norm empowerment package that supports women and girls to become agents of change promoting egalitarian gender beliefs, social and gender norms Baseline: No (2022); Target: Yes (2025) Country has a national mechanism to engage men's and boys' organizations/ networks/ coalitions promoting positive masculinities that actively advocate for achieving the three transformative results Baseline: No (2022); Target: Yes (2024) Number of community members reached in awareness campaigns, supported by UNFPA, tackling social norms issues, including child marriage, GBV, SRH, positive masculinity, gender-equality issues, cyberviolence Baseline: 0 (2022); Target: 80,000 (2025) UN-Women, UNICEF, Ministry of Social Development, Ministry of Women Affairs, Women and youth-led Coalitions and networks from civil society organizations, religious leaders; PCBS \$4.1 million (\$0.7 million from regular resources and \$3.4 million from other resources) opportunities for adolescents and youth to ensure bodily autonomy, leadership and participation in the sustainable development Country has operationalized out-of-school comprehensive sexuality education through a national mechanism or strategy Baseline: No (2022); Target: Yes (2025) Country has involved adolescents and youth, including youth with disabilities and those affected by other core factors that leave them furthest behind, in the formulation and implementation of policies and programmes related to three transformative results and climate change Baseline: Partially achieved (2022); Target: Fully achieved (2025) Number of marginalized girls, including girls with disabilities and girls affected by UNFPA other core furthest behind factors, reached by girl-centred programmes that build their life skills, health, social and economic assets Baseline: 0 (2022); Target: 30,000 (2025) UNCT, UNDP, UNESCO, UNICEF, UNODC, UN- Women, WHO, FAO, WFP, Youth-led networks and groups, Civil society organizations, Ministry of Education, Ministry of Higher Education, Ministry of Social Development, Ministry of Culture, Higher Council for Youth and Sports, Palestinian universities, PCBS \$8.7 million (\$0.7 million from regular resources and \$8 million from other resources) Programme coordination and assistance: \$0.3 million from regular resources
+violence and narmini practices has accelerated.
+UNSDCF outcome indicators, baselines, targets Country programme Output indicators, baselines and targets Partner contributions Indicative resources indicators, baselines, targetsoutputsOther indicator(s):Output 3.
+Enhanced Palestinian national mechanisms and community-level Country has rolled out the social norm empowerment package that supports women and girls to become agents of change promoting egalitarian gender beliefs, social and gender norms Baseline: No (2022); Target: Yes (2025) Country has a national mechanism to engage men's and boys' organizations/ networks/ coalitions promoting positive masculinities that actively advocate for achieving the three transformative results Baseline: No (2022); Target: Yes (2024) Number of community members reached in awareness campaigns, supported by UNFPA, tackling social norms issues, including child marriage, GBV, SRH, positive masculinity, gender-equality issues, cyberviolence Baseline: 0 (2022); Target: 80,000 (2025) UN-Women, UNICEF, Ministry of Social Development, Ministry of Women Affairs, Women and youth-led Coalitions and networks from civil society organizations, religious leaders; PCBS \$4.1 million (\$0.7 million from regular resources and \$3.4 million from other resources) capabilities and opportunities for adolescents and youth to ensure bodily autonomy, leadership and participation in the sustainable development of Country has operationalized out-of-school comprehensive sexuality education through a national mechanism or strategy Baseline: No (2022); Target: Yes (2025) Country has involved adolescents and youth, including youth with disabilities and those affected by other core factors that leave them furthest behind, in the formulation and implementation of policies and programmes related to three transformative results and climate change UNCT, UNDP, UNESCO, UNICEF, UNODC, UN- Women, WHO, FAO, WFP, Youth-led networks and groups, Civil society organizations, Ministry of Education, Ministry of Higher Education, Ministry of Social Development, Ministry of Culture, Higher Council for Youth and Sports, Palestinian universities, PCBS \$8.7 million (\$0.7 million from regular resources and \$8 million from other resources) Programme coordination and assistance: \$0.3 million from regular resources